John Sprunt Hill: "Father of Rural Credit Unions"

 In 1913, Hill traveled to Europe in an effort to study rural credit systems that had sprung up there in response to widespread poverty.
 He returned to the United States intent on implementing a similar system at home.
 North Carolina of that time was more than 80% rural, and the economy farm-based, with a majority of residents living in poverty.
-He addressed farmers' organizations and Congressional committees on the subject.
+He addressed farmers' organizations and congressional committees on the subject.
 Hill remarked that, "Credit union membership is a certificate of character and a badge of honor.
 Let a person stay in the credit union for ten years and it changes his whole philosophy of life—it is a modern miracle."
 Soon after passage of the North Carolina Credit Union Act on March 6, 1915, North Carolina's first credit union opened in 1916, in the southern Durham County community of Lowe's Grove.
 Twenty farmers in the Durham County community pooled $101.75, and the credit union movement was born.
 E. C. Branson, in a sketch published in 1918, called Hill the "Father of Rural Credit in North Carolina."

 State politics

 John Sprunt Hill served on the North Carolina Highway Commission from its inception in 1921 through 1931, helping to create the largest state maintained highway network in the United States.

 In 1932, he successfully ran for a seat in the North Carolina Senate, serving Durham County as the representative of the 16th State Senate District from 1933 to 1938.

 Philanthropy

 Recreation

 A golf enthusiast, Hill began building what became the Hillandale Country Club in Durham in 1909.
 Hill opened the course the 149 acre golf course, designed by Donald Ross, who drafted the first 9 holes in 1909 and Perry Maxwell, who drafted the back 9 in 1915, to public use in 1934, finalizing the transaction by 1939 by donation to the Durham Foundation.

-He gave the city the land for Hillside Park.
+He gave the city land for Hillside Park.
 He acquired the golf course at Forest Hills and donated it to the city for a park in 1930.
-He donated a large tract of land on the East side of town to the city in 1932 for parkland, which the city divided up into a park for African-Americans (East End) and for whites (Long Meadow.)
+He donated a large tract of land on the East side of town to the city in 1932 for parkland, which the city divided up into a park for African-Americans (East End) and for whites (Long Meadow).
 He donated land for a park at Branch Pl and Proctor, no longer extant.
 In 1933, he donated $20,000 to the city to purchase Durham Athletic Park and funded the reconstruction of the stadium after it burned down in 1939.